Dre Campbell Farm

 These creatures lay their eggs under the skin of fruits.
 Later, the eggs hatch into maggots that feed on these fermenting fruits and vegetables.

 Bananas, tomatoes, mangoes, and grapes are some of their favorites.
-You may see fruit flies around compost as well.
+Fruit flies may also be seen around compost.

 27. Black Vine Weevils